DoD-Platform-One/Sonarqube/docs/DEVELOPMENT_MAINTENANCE.md

       bigbang.dev/upstreamReleaseNotesMarkdown: |
         - [Find our upstream chart's CHANGELOG here](https://link-goes-here/CHANGELOG.md)
         - [and our upstream application release notes here](https://another-link-here/RELEASE_NOTES.md)
     ```

+1. Look in ```/chart/Chart.yaml``` at the dependencies and verify that you have the most recent versions of the [Big Bang Gluon](https://repo1.dso.mil/platform-one/big-bang/apps/library-charts/gluon/-/tags) library.
+If not, delete the ```/chart/charts/gluon-x.x.x.tgz```  and the ```/requirements.lock``` file.
+You will replace these files in the next step.
+1. Run a helm dependency command to update the chart/charts/*.tgz archives and create a new requirements.lock file.
+You will commit the tar archives along with the requirements.lock that was generated.
+This will contain the new upstream chart to commit if you have updated the Chart.yaml versioning for the upstream and other dependency charts.

+    ```bash
+    helm dependency update ./chart
+    ```

 1. Update `CHANGELOG.md` adding an entry for the new version and noting all changes.